 Lion’s winning submission detailed the company’s achievement in reaching 100% renewable electricity procurement for all Australian operations in 2023, and exceeding its near-term Science-Based Target for carbon reduction seven years ahead of schedule.

-We took the opportunity to chat with Rebecca Lion, Lion’s Sustainability Leader and the Chair of the Drinks Association’s newly established Sustainability Council, to find out more about Lion’s incredible sustainability achievements over the past year.
+We took the opportunity to chat with Rebecca Loch, Lion’s Sustainability Leader and the Chair of the Drinks Association’s newly established Sustainability Council, to find out more about Lion’s incredible sustainability achievements over the past year.

 What does achieving 100% renewable electricity mean for Lion’s sustainability strategy, and how does it position your organisation within the broader brewing/drinks industry?